hotosm/hotosm-website/open-mapping-tools.markdown

 layout: open-mapping-tools
 Block 7:
   Header: HOT and Open Source
-  Text: "HOT’s role is to address ecosystem gaps on the technical categories of humanitarian projects (imagery, data collection, analysis, data access, and visualisation) , streamlining user-friendly open mapping workflows, offering technical support for community implementation, establishing transparent communication platforms for knowledge sharing, and fostering community and partnership growth in open mapping technology.
+  Text: "HOT’s role is to address ecosystem gaps on the technical categories of humanitarian projects (imagery, data collection, analysis, data access, and visualization) , streamlining user-friendly open mapping workflows, offering technical support for community implementation, establishing transparent communication platforms for knowledge sharing, and fostering community and partnership growth in open mapping technology.
   <br>
   <br>
-  Explore the tools below that you can use or help develope that you can use in every step of your project."
+  Explore the tools below that you can use or help develop that you can use in every step of your project."
   Point1: We provide technological solutions to enable everyone to create and use open mapping data, and focus on how we can lower the barrier to entry for everyone to do so.
   Point2: We do not build alone.
 We collaborate with volunteers, universities, Research Institutions, SMEs, internships, contractors and even large corporations.
   Point3: We focus on key gaps in the current ecosystem that block community members in our target countries to map and use map data.